shavaine/shavaine/README.md

 # Welcome to My GitHub!

-## Who I Am
+## Hello, I'm Shavaine Brown

-Hello, I'm Shavaine Brown, a passionate developer who enjoys learning about new technologies and creating engaging experiences on the web.
+A passionate developer who enjoys learning about new technologies and creating engaging experiences on the web.
 I believe in using the latest technologies to create innovative and efficient solutions for various projects.
 With a strong foundation in Full-Stack Web Developement and a keen eye for detail, I strive to deliver high-quality web applications that make a difference.

 ## My Technology Stack 🧰